Zara-Ray/Phonie-App/README.md

 > Make sure to *always* update the `app.properties` file within the project codebase to reflect the choice of project as well as details of the team Rep and all the members working to build it.

-### 01 - Phonie: Identify the telecoms carrier from a phone number
+### 01 - Phonie: Identify the telecoms carrier from a phone number (PROJECT OF CHOICE)

 #### Scenario